European banks pay heavy price for scandals

 Emails between traders and other staff revealed a culture which Moerland acknowledged would arouse indignation.
 “Don’t worry mate - there’s bigger crooks in the market than us guys!” wrote one after submitting an artificially high interest rate intended to distort the calculation of that day’s Libor.

-Shares in Deutsche Bank, UBS and Lloyds Banking Group fell sharply as the cost of paying, one way or another, for possible lawsuits and fines overshadowed their day-to-day performance in the third quarter.
+Shares in Deutsche Bank (DBKGn.DE), UBS UBSN.VX and Lloyds Banking Group (LLOY.L) fell sharply as the cost of paying, one way or another, for possible lawsuits and fines overshadowed their day-to-day performance in the third quarter.

 Deutsche and Lloyds said they were setting aside large sums to deal with future legal costs, while UBS said Swiss financial regulator FINMA had ordered it to hold extra capital in case it has to pay out more than expected in legal settlements.